What are Sealants?

 Tips for Tooth Whitening

 Summer is upon us and many people are starting to think about whitening their teeth.
 Although there are certain considerations to be made, almost anyone can whiten their teeth.
-We have several different options here at Cramer Dentistry.
+We have several different options here at Reflection Dentistry.
 This month we’ll focus on those options and the safety of tooth whitening.
 Is it safe to … Read more

 Autoimmune Series: Rheumatoid Arthritis and Oral Health

-We’re kicking off a new blog series here at Cramer Dentistry!
+We’re kicking off a new blog series here at Reflection Dentistry!
 For the rest of 2019, we will be highlighting different autoimmune diseases bimonthly and discussing their impacts on oral health, and vice versa.
 Autoimmune diseases are wide ranging diseases that affect many systems of the body but commonly, the diseases cause the body to … Read more